ExeterCodeClub/Support/timelapse/task4.md

 # Task 4 Resources
-**This document contains the resources you'll need to get started with building the case**
+**This document contains a few pointers for getting started with the pi case**

 **Aim:** Your goal is to use your creative talents to build a case for the raspberry pi and camera.